Abhinav-kumar-Yadav/MediCarePlus/README.md

 npm start	Start the server in production mode npm run dev	Start the server in development mode (with nodemon) npm test	Run tests (if tests are configured)

-📸 Screenshots & Demo
-You can include screenshots or a link to a live demo here.

-Example: product listing

 🧩 API Endpoints (Sample)
 Below are a few example endpoints (assuming base URL is /api):